dav-lehmann-24/Mindhaven/SAD.md

 Generating an Architectural UML diagram for a JavaScript (JS) application are challenging because most UML tools and generators are geared toward object-oriented languages (like Java or C#) with strict class-based structures.
 We've tried PlantUML and UML Generator in VSC but it does not automatically generate UML Diagrams, but we have to code Diagrams ourselfs.

+#### Backend Data Flow

+User sends request → Frontend (React)

+Controller receives it → Express route → Controller

+Controller calls Model → DB Query

+Model returns result → Controller formats response

+Response returned to Frontend

 [You can see our components here.]()

-This is the class diagram for the feature Authentification
+This is the class diagram for the feature Authentication

 ![Post](Pictures/F8.png) <br>